Burundian Civil War: Buyoya's presidency

 In response to the deteriorating security situation, the government opted to organize a new paramilitary initiative.
 The military forced civilians to organize unarmed patrols to guard their communities against rebels.
 Though the state authorities claimed that these self-defense groups consisted of volunteers, civilians were generally coerced with threats of violence or fines.
-Most of the civilian militiamen were also poor Hutu, while Tutsi and wealthy or well conntected Hutu were generally exempted of the patrol duties.
-As result of demands by Tutsi extremist politicians, the military also set up a special, armed training program for Tutsi militiamen; Hutu were not allowed to join this training.
+Most of the civilian militiamen were also poor Hutu, while Tutsi and wealthy or well connected Hutu were generally exempted of the patrol duties.
+As a result of demands by Tutsi extremist politicians, the military also set up a special, armed training program for Tutsi militiamen; Hutu were not allowed to join this training.
 As these initiatives failed to halt the growth of the rebel movements, the Burundian military eventually decided to set up a new militia in Cibitoke Province, which was initially simply known as "the young men" (les jeunes or abajeunes).
 In contrast to previous self-defense groups which were either unarmed or dominated by Tutsi, the abajeunes were both armed as well as mostly Hutu.
 They consisted of ex-rebels and former civilian patrolmen who had proven themselves to be trustworthy.
 Trained, armed and supplied by the military, the abajeunes were a success.
 The program was thus expanded to the entire country; the abajeunes in southern Burundi soon became known as the "Guardians of the Peace".
 Numbering 3,000 fighters by late 1997, they were decisive in keeping the insurgents at bay.
 Nevertheless, the number of war casualties further increased in 1998.